-Our state legislators passed five pieces of legislation to implement the terms of the settlement known as the "Williams Settlement Legislation" to ensure that all students have access to textbooks and instructional materials, facilities that are safe and in good repair, and appropriately certificated and assigned teachers.
+California legislators passed five pieces of legislation to implement the terms of the settlement known as the "Williams Settlement Legislation" to ensure that all students have access to textbooks and instructional materials, facilities are safe and in good repair, and teachers who are appropriately certificated and assigned.

 ACOE Williams Task Force

-The Williams Task Force helps to prepare and guide districts in Williams compliance.
-Staff from our Business Services, Learning & Accountability Services, and Human Resources Divisions train district and school site administrators in preparation for annual Williams "validation visits" in September.
+The Williams Task Force helps to prepare and guide districts in Williams compliance in training district and school site administrators in preparation for annual Williams "validation visits" in September.

 We also work closely with county offices around the state to prepare training materials, standardize forms, and implement processes at the district and county levels.